Daniel Auteuil

 Daniel Auteuil (/fr/; born 24 January 1950) is a French actor and director who has appeared in a wide range of film genres, including period dramas, romantic comedies, and crime thrillers.
-In 1996 he won the Best Actor Award at the Cannes Film Festival together with Belgian actor Pascal Duquenne.
+In 1996 he won the Best Actor Award at the Cannes Film Festival together with Belgian actor Pascal Duquenne for their work in The Eighth Day.
 He is also the winner of two César Awards for Best Actor, one in 1987 as Ugolin Soubeyran in Jean de Florette and Manon des Sources and one for his role in Girl on the Bridge.
 For his role in Jean de Florette he also won the BAFTA Award for Best Actor in a Supporting Role.
 Auteuil is considered one of France's most respected actors.

 Early life

 Daniel Auteuil was born on 24 January 1950 in Algiers, French Algeria, the son of opera singers.
 He grew up in Avignon and Nancy, France.
 He began his acting career in musical comedy and made his film debut in 1972.

 At age 16, thanks to André Benedetto, who led a company in Avignon, Auteuil began stage acting in Chekhov's La Demande en mariage.
 To please his parents he began studies in topography, and he worked in a nightclub cloakroom on Saturday nights to earn money.

 In 1969, after attending high school in Avignon, he went to Paris with his friend Roger Miremont.
 He enrolled in a theatre course taught by Cours Florent.
 Despite several attempts, he was never accepted to the Conservatoire national supérieur d'art dramatique.